jina-ai/clip-as-service/docs/user-guides/finetuner.md

-# Fine-tuning CLIP Models Using Finetuner
+# Fine-tune Models

-Although CLIP-as-service has provided you a list of pre-trained models, you can also train your own models.
+Although CLIP-as-service has provided you a list of pre-trained models, you can also train your models.
 This guide will show you how to use [Finetuner](https://finetuner.jina.ai) to fine-tune models and use them in CLIP-as-service.

 For installation and basic usage of Finetuner, please refer to [Finetuner website](https://finetuner.jina.ai).

 ## Prepare Training Data

-Finetuner accepts training data and evaluation data in the form of `DocumentArray`.
+Finetuner accepts training data and evaluation data in the form of [`DocumentArray`](https://docarray.jina.ai/fundamentals/documentarray/).
 The training data for CLIP is a list of (text, image) pairs.
-Each pair is store in a `Document` which wraps two `chunk`s with the `image` and `text` modality.
+Each pair is store in a [`Document`](https://docarray.jina.ai/fundamentals/document/) which wraps two [`chunks`](https://docarray.jina.ai/fundamentals/document/nested/) with the `image` and `text` modality.
-You can push the resulting `DocumentArray` to the cloud using the `.push` method.
+You can push the resulting [`DocumentArray`](https://docarray.jina.ai/fundamentals/documentarray/) to the cloud using the [`.push`](https://docarray.jina.ai/api/docarray.array.document/?highlight=push#docarray.array.document.DocumentArray.push) method.
 A sample to construct and push the training data is shown below.

 ```python